-Coming late 2022: In the guided Berlin tour The Story of Berlin’s Clubs, we’ll dive together into the history and sexual politics of Berlin’s clubs and current clubbing culture.
+Coming Spring 2023: In the guided Berlin tour The Story of Berlin’s Clubs, we’ll dive together into the history and sexual politics of Berlin’s clubs and current clubbing culture.
 This is a one-of-a-kind Berlin history city tour in Augmented Reality that you won’t find anywhere else!

 What is this guided Berlin tour about?

 In the Augmented Reality guided Berlin tour The Story of Berlin’s Clubs, we’ll discover Berlin’s culture and history of the past 50 years around sexual politics, techno, raving, and clubbing as you’ve never seen it before!
-This guided Berlin tour has not yet launched and is planned to do so in late 2022.
+This guided Berlin tour has not yet launched and is planned to do so in Spring 2023.

 The recent history of clubbing in Berlin – from 1970s Chez Romy Haag to 2020s Berghain

 Berghain is probably the world’s most famous club today.
 Its long rave and techno parties, combined with sexual liberty and their number one rule (“What happens in Berghain stays in Berghain”), have made it legendary.
 But did you ever wonder where it all started?
 In 1974, Germany’s most famous trans* woman Romy Haag opened her iconic nightclub in Berlin’s street prostitution district.
 Among the visitors were celebrities like Tina Turner, the Rolling Stones, and David Bowie.
 Discover how this began the half-a-century history of our current Berlin club culture that culminated in world-renowned clubs like Berghain and Kit Kat!

 Berlin clubbing culture in light of the Berlin Wall and how marginalized communities shaped it